-This assessment identifies sites with repeated minor breaches of the same ELC for each individual parameter at the same emission/discharge/abstraction point.
+This assessment identifies sites with repeated minor breaches of the same ELC for each individual parameter at the same emission/ discharge/ abstraction point.
 This may apply to both Numeric ELCs and Process ELCs where minor breaches are observed.
 It should be noted that:

-- a) A repeated minor breach may arise due to the exceedance of a statistical compliance requirement specified in the licence (eg two-tier point source licences). - b) A repeated minor breach may arise where a Process ELC is breached four or more times during the assessment period. - c) Where the licence specifies a single numerical limit with no statistical basis for excluding exceedances, a simple look-up table (Table 4) will be used to ensure proportionality. - d) For the purposes of calculating a repeated minor breach, any gross breach directly related to that ELC will also be used in the assessment.
-For example, if the maximum number of allowable minor breaches before it becomes a repeated minor breach is 4 and an ELC has had three minor breaches and one gross breach then the gross breach will be included in the assessment and the overall assessment of that ELC will be a repeated minor breach. - e) Where a licensed site is inspected (or sampled) only once per year and a minor breach of an ELC is identified, follow-up inspections or samples may be considered to establish whether the issue is ongoing and could lead to repeated minor breaches, except where that sampling/ inspection is part of an agreed improvement plan (see (g) below).
-Where the ELC refers to an annual limit (eg annual volumes), no repeated minor breaches will be identified and the breach would be assessed to be a minor breach on the Compliance Record. - f) There will be a presumption that a minor breach occurring over a period greater than 24 hours will be counted as an additional minor breach rather than just one breach.
+- a) A repeated minor breach may arise due to the exceedance of a statistical compliance requirement specified in the licence, e.g. two-tier point source licences. - b) A repeated minor breach may arise where a Process ELC is breached four or more times during the assessment period1.
+The exception to this rule is for cage fish farm in-feed medicine related conditions (Process ELC (f).
+Any specified in-feed treatment chemicals (usage limit)) where the third occasion on which a minor breach is recorded becomes a repeated minor. - c) Where the licence specifies a single numerical limit with no statistical basis for excluding exceedances, a simple look-up table (Table 4) will be used to ensure proportionality. - d) For the purposes of calculating a repeated minor breach, any gross breach directly related to that ELC will also be used in the assessment.
+For example, if the maximum number of allowable minor breaches before it becomes a repeated minor breach is 4 and an ELC has had three minor breaches and one gross breach then the gross breach will be included in the assessment and the overall assessment of that ELC will be a repeated minor breach. - e) Where a licensed site is inspected (or sampled) only once per year and a minor breach of an ELC is identified, follow-up inspections or samples may be considered to establish whether the issue is ongoing and could lead to repeated minor breaches, except where that sampling/ inspection is part of an agreed improvement plan (see (q) below).
+Where the ELC refers to an annual limit (eq

+- annual volumes), no repeated minor breaches will be identified and the breach would be assessed to be a minor breach on the Compliance Record. - f) There will be a presumption that a minor breach occurring over a period greater than 24 hours will be counted as an additional minor breach rather than just one breach.
 However, this may be extended at SEPA's discretion to take into account reasonable courses of action and timescales.
 For example, in the case of an abatement plant breakdown at a plant, it may be in order to complete a process batch in order to minimise further environmental odour impact. - g) Where there has been a minor breach of an ELC, further minor breaches of the same condition/parameter may be discounted providing: - SEPA has agreed in writing an improvement plan which specifies a date by which the breach will be rectified to ensure future compliance; and the improvement plan is complied with; or - SEPA has issued an enforcement notice seeking compliance with the condition by a date specified in the notice; and the notice is complied with; - There have been no major (Category 1) or significant (Category 2) environmental events relating to that ELC in the intervening period.